rokath/trice/docs/TriceEncodings.md

 #### `flex` short sub-encoding

-This sub-encodig is mainly for _very_ small systems and
+This sub-encodig is mainly for _very_ small systems and time critical stuff

 - `0IIIIIII IIIIIIII DDDDDDDD DDDDDDDD` : short, implicit count
 - An "implicit" count means coded in trice format resulting from trice-ID and therefore no check option.
 - Short encoding should be used for time and space critical cases.